shahmarhasanli/EmployeeService.Api/README.md

 Orchestrated Saga example with:
 - .Net 6
 - EntityFrameWorkCore
-- In Memory-by default/Sql Service
+- In Memory-by default/Ms Sql

 ## Running this project